HL7/US-Core/input/pagecontent/general-guidance.md

 ### Limiting The Number Of Search Results

 Servers can choose to return the results in a series of pages to manage the number of search results returned.
 The search result set contains the URLs used to request additional pages from the search set.
 For a simple RESTful search, the page links are included in the returned bundle as links.
 See the [managing returned resources] in the FHIR specification for more information.

+### Client Best Practices for Search:

+To reduce API volume and ensure reliable use when implementing FHIR RESTful searches:

+1. When the Server supports it, Clients **SHOULD** use the _include search parameter to retrieve referenced content instead of searching for a resource and then performing a separate search for other references (for example, Patient, Encounter, and Location) in the result set.

+2. If the Server does not support the `_include`  search parameter, clients **SHOULD** consolidate duplicate searches before searching for referenced resources in the result set

+3. The [HTTP Cache-Control](https://httpwg.org/specs/rfc9111.html) response header stores a response associated with a request and reuses the stored response for subsequent requests.
+If Cache-Control is present in the Server response headers, the clients **SHOULD NOT** search the same data within the time stated in `Cache-Control` headers.

 ------------------------------------------------------------------------
 <!--